plone/training/docs/migrations/inplace.md

 :alt: A abbreviated upgrade-report
 ```

 A lot of things changed between Plone 5.2 and Plone 6.
-Inspect the log to identify some of the mayor changes for Plone 6:
+Inspect the log to identify some of the major changes for Plone 6:

 * The Plone site-root object is changed to a Dexterity object
 * The resource registry was rewritten